skip to content

 The Adult Safeguarding Unit is empowered to receive, assess and investigate reports of abuse or suspected abuse of vulnerable adults.

-Once a report of abuse or suspected abuse is received by the Unit, the Unit assesses the report and either [s 23(3)]:
+Once a report of abuse or suspected abuse is received, the Unit must assess the report and must [s 23(3)]:

-• commences an investigation into the matter; and/or
+• commence an investigation into the matter, or

-• refers the person to an appropriate agency or body; or
+• refer the matter to an appropriate agency, or

-• declines to take any further action (such as where the matter has already been dealt with, is trivial, vexatious or frivolous, or there is good reason why no action should be taken).
+• decline to take any further action, if the matter has already been dealt with, is trivial, vexatious or frivolous, or there is good reason not to take action.

 If, when assessing a report, the Unit becomes aware of a matter that raises the possibility of professional misconduct or unprofessional conduct, the Unit may report the matter to the relevant regulatory body [s 27(1)].